Proform TDF Pro 5.0 Bike Review: Unique But Expensive!

 - Pedals are not cycling cleat compatible

 When I first saw this bike, I thought it would be a gimmick trying to make a spin bike look like a road bike.
 When I got the chance to learn a little more about it, I realized they are doing the complete opposite.
 They have made a training bike completely tailored to road cyclists, and all the little details have been added.
-I love the incline and decline feature.
-I think it’s incredible and gives a great simulation to going up and down hills.
+I love the incline and decline features.
+I think it’s incredible and gives a great simulation of going up and down hills.
 Changing the resistance on the road bike shifters is terrific.
 I love that it has a power meter and that they have even brought you some Tour De France stages to race.
-If you want to have a spin and use the iFit app to change the resistance for you is excellent.
+If you want to spin indoors and use the iFit app to change the resistance, it is excellent.
 I want to compare this to a Peloton or an Echelon, but I can’t because it’s in a category of its own, and that’s what I love about this bike.
-The only things I don’t like on this bike are the fact the rear flywheel isn’t protected and the iFit cost.
 If you’re a road cyclist, you need this indoor bike!